ministryofjustice/laa-court-data-ui-e2e-tests/README.md

    - `DEFENDANT_NAME`: The full name of the above defendant
    - `DEFENDANT_DOB`: The date of birth of the above defendant

+  Note that if you want to run the tests against the dockerised version of VCD you can point `VCD_URL` at `localhost:3001` (you will also need to ensure your local env vars mirror those in the docker-compose)

 4. Run the tests.
    Use the Playwright test runner UI:
    ```